Dave U. Hall: Biography

-After graduating from High School, Hall was accepted into Boston's prestigious Berklee College of Music.
-Because of his ability to read music so well, he was placed in advanced sight-reading ensemble labs.
-Hall also studied bass privately at Berklee with Richard Appleman (Chairman) and Steve Swallow (Gary Burton Band with Pat Metheny, John Scofield Trio).
-Because of Swallow's intense performing schedule with the Gary Burton Group, Hall was given Swallow's bass classes to teach when Steve had band/teaching conflicts.
+After graduating from High School, Hall was accepted into the Berklee College of Music.
+Because of his ability to read music, he was placed in advanced sight-reading ensemble laboratories.
+Hall also studied bass privately at Berklee with Richard Appleman (chairman) and Steve Swallow.
+Because of Swallow's intense performing schedule with the Gary Burton Group, Hall was given Swallow's bass classes to teach when Swallow had band and teaching conflicts.

 Hall went on from Berklee to play with the jazz/rock group Zymosis.
-The band played the New York City club circuit (which included Max's Kansas City and CBGB's).
-Because of their gig affiliation with Max's, the band was included in the Max's Kansas City Book entitled, "Art, Glamour, Rock and Roll".
-They were also written up in the British magazine publication "Melody Maker" by reviewer Steve Lake.
-Lake proudly dubbed the group the "punk jazz" band of that time.
+The band played the New York City club circuit.
+Because of their gig affiliation with Max's, the band was included in the Max's Kansas City book entitled, Art, Glamour, Rock and Roll.
+They were also written about in the British magazine publication Melody Maker by reviewer Steve Lake.
+Lake dubbed the group the "punk jazz" band of that time.